serhan-yilmaz/PrinciplesGuide/README.md

     - Not always for foreseeable gains.
 Give leeway when there is little cost to you.
 	- Do good for the sake of doing good, sometimes.

+#### Principle of Loyalty

+- Do not betray those who are loyal to you.
+- Be loyal to those you trust, and aim for mutual benefit.
+- Choose your allies well.
+Go for people who won't betray you but will lift you up.
+- In return, provide support and encouragement to your allies.
+Lift them up.
+- Obey the rule of reciprocity in your interactions, for as long as you wish to sustain a connection.

 #### Principle of Alliance and Goodwill
 - Prioritize forming mutually beneficial connections.
 Engage in reciprocal behavior and do favors because you care.
   - Not because you have something in mind that you would like to request.